cfr081709/SigmaStem/README.md

-Unfinished and will not finish
+Unfinished and will not finish.
+Was meant as a project for a summer camp I was taking.
+GPT wrapper meant for math.